cabooster/DeepCAD/README.md

 Open the terminal of ubuntu system.

 * Create a virtual environment and install Pytorch.
-Please choose the correct Pytorch version that matches youe CUDA version from https://pytorch.org/get-started/previous-versions/
+Please choose the correct Pytorch version that matches your CUDA version from https://pytorch.org/get-started/previous-versions/

 ```
 $ conda create -n deepcad python=3.6